“The way to gain power, is to save power.”

 Fortunately, the basic ingredients of the full lotus are attainable in several other meditation poses.

 Whatever pose is taken, the spine should be straight, in its natural, upright position, so that the weight of the body doesn’t pull on muscles and ligaments, but instead rests lightly, directly downwards.
 Rocking forward and from side to side when first assuming the posture balances and centers the body on the spine.

 The position should also be stable and firm, which is what the locked legs in the full lotus with both knees firmly on the floor accomplishes.

 Sitting in the half-lotus (with only one leg on top of the other) or quarter-lotus, and even with one foot in front of the the other (Burmese posture), are also stable poses — just as long as both knees are on the floor.
 Even seasoned meditators are likely to use the half-lotus when sitting for long periods of time.
 Alternating which leg is on top with each meditation period is a good preparation for the full lotus, while taking pressure off the knees and balances the body.

 The only way to get the knees accustomed to sitting in the half or full lotus is to sit that way repeatedly — gradually and patiently extending the duration.
 My experience is that sitting crossed legged on the floor is actually good for the knees.
 What is dangerous is to get into it too abruptly, rather than gradually.

-For sitting on the floor, a “zafu,” (a round meditation pillow filled with kapok) is usually necessary, along with a “zabuton” (a large flat pad filled with cotton batting) underneath.
+For sitting on the floor, a “zafu,” (a round meditation pillow stuffed with kapok) is usually necessary, along with a “zabuton” (a large flat pad filled with cotton batting) underneath.
 I’ve used a tightly folded-up blanket for a zafu on top of a rectangular sleeping bag folded in half.
 The point is to raise the butt up enough so that the knees can rest comfortably on the floor, which should be padded.